-At June 30, 2018, OITP portfolio guidelines require that the portfolio's modified duration, a measure of interest rate risk, shall not exceed three years.
-The weighted average duration for the OITP at June 30, 2018 was 3.12 years.
+At June 30, 2019, OITP portfolio guidelines require that the portfolio's modified duration, a measure of interest rate risk, shall not exceed three years.
+The weighted average duration for the OITP was 3.23 years.
 The maximum maturity for any single investment should not be greater than 10.25 years from settlement date, with exceptions for asset-backed securities, mortgage-backed securities, and commercial mortgage-backed securities.
 These securities use weighted average life (WAL) as a proxy for maturity and are limited to a WAL of five years, or less, at the time of purchase.